Deer-Spangle/FA-search-bot/experiments/telegram_image_size.md

   - Width 476 means height 9520, due to aspect ratio
   - Width 477 means height 9523, due to semi-perimeter

+## Addendum (2020-09-28)
+Using a different script, I have found the gif size limits:
+- Size limit is based on maximum dimension.
+  - After these dimensions, the gif will display as a video
+  - On android the max gif dimension is 1280px. (width, or height, or both)
+  - On desktop the max gif dimension is 1440px. (width, or height, or both)
+  - On iOS, there is no maximum dimension.
+I tested up to 5760x3240 and it still displays as a gif.
+- I am not sure if there is an aspect ratio limit.
+- I believe the file size limit to be 8MB?

 Swapping out the call() method in BeepFunctionality, for this:
 ```